loafey/master-thesis/Thesis/TODO/Minor.md

 - [ ] Even then (after the swap) the Curry-Howard text comes a bit suddenly (and with an usual formulation "the direct relation").

-- 2.1 Lambda calculus and linear types
-  - [ ] "the paradoxical use" is a bit confusing: I don't think having non-terminating term-rewriting in the untyped calculus is paradoxical (it works fine as a model of computation).
-It is when you try to use the Curry-Howard correspondence to "translate" non-terminating terms to proofs that you get (logical) paradoxes.

   - [ ] If "System F" and "the polymorphic lambda calculus" are introduced as synonyms, then stick to one name from then on.
 There is a bit